 The standards for each letter grade are listed here according to all required course components.
-Each student will receive a midterm grade via LOCUS at least one week prior to the Withdraw deadline for the semester.
+Each student will receive a midterm grade via LOCUS prior to the Withdraw deadline for the semester.
 Grades are only based on the criteria listed in the syllabus: no substitutions, and no additions.

-Lugosan Spring 2023 CHEM 101 Homework: Mastering Chemistry Assignments (10%) It is expected that students will read the chapters prior to the first which the material is presented (this should take 2-3 hours per ch highlight, take notes!).
-Required homework assignments (blue do optional practice assignments will be listed in the Mastering Chem platform.
-The "Calendar" function is a good place to look and see due and when.
-Additional practice is encouraged using the end-of-chapter proble answers at the back of the textbook).
+Homework: Mastering Chemistry Assignments (10%) It is expected that students will read the chapters prior to the first class in which the material is presented (this should take 2-3 hours per chapter - highlight, take notes!).
+Required homework assignments (blue dot icons) and optional practice assignments will be listed in the Mastering Chemistry platform.
+The "Calendar" function is a good place to look and see what is due and when.
+Additional practice is encouraged using the end-of-chapter problems (odd answers at the back of the textbook).
 Suggested problems may be highlighted for emphasis throughout lecture and discussion.
-Keep in mind that for a 3-credit course students should spend ~9- hours/week studying and attempting practice problems to keep-up pace of the course.
-The lowest 2 homework scores will be dropped - this allows for 2 assignments due to illness or any other reason. assignment content and due dates/times in Mastering may be edited/altered, added/rem professor's discretion, as the semester dictates apter - t icons) and histry what is ms (odd be -12 b with the missed Participation: Discussion Participation (15%) Students are expected to regularly attend discussion.
-Discussion will include interactive activities, problem solving, hand-outs, prace quizzes and/or other activities.
-Much of this work will be done in a groups although some individual work may be assigned.
-Participate monitored by the professor, and attendance may be recorded in a ways (upload a filled-out handout on Sakai, answer a mini-quiz or attendance record, etc.).
-The professor will notify students each set to how attendance will be recorded.
-Attending is not a guarantee actively answering questions (but allowing other students to also a actively problem-solving (showing work on handouts) is required.
-Students may earn up to 10 points max of possible participation professor.
-Discussion credit cannot be made up. tice small ation will be a variety of a Sakai, session as of points- speak!) and points. cer.
-This Exams: Exams and Final Exam (75%) Exams will be taken in person but may have some online compon Exams are not cumulative; however, material builds on prior know The Final exam IS cumulative!
-Exams may be entirely multiple of have short answer, essay, or matching questions in addition.
-Exa graded using Gradescope (see e-mail for registration instructions) vledge. noice or ams will be Exam Dates: Exam 1 - Thursday, February 16 Exam 2 - Thursday, March 16 Exam 3 - Tuesday, April 11 FINAL - Wednesday, May 3 Professor reserves the right to implement a curve or adjustment to exam scores Announcements on Sakai override any described procedures here 5
+Keep in mind that for a 3-credit course students should spend ~9-12 hours/week studying and attempting practice problems to keep-up with the pace of the course.
+The lowest 2 homework scores will be dropped - this allows for 2 missed assignments due to illness or any other reason. assignment content and due dates/times in Mastering may be edited/altered, added/removed at the professor's discretion, as the semester dictates Participation: Discussion Participation (15%) Students are expected to regularly attend discussions.
+Discussion sessions will include interactive activities, problem solving, hand-outs, practice quizzes and/or other activities.
+Much of this work will be done in small groups although some individual work may be assigned.
+Participation will be monitored by the professor, and attendance may be recorded in a variety of ways (upload a filled-out handout on Sakai, answer a mini-quiz on Sakai, attendance record, etc.).
+The professor will notify students each session as to how attendance will be recorded.
+Attending is not a guarantee of points- actively answering questions (but allowing other students to also speak!) and actively problem-solving (showing work on handouts) is required.
+Students may earn up to 10 points max of possible participation points.
+There are > 10 opportunities to earn credit throughout the semester.
+This allows for leeway when missing discussions due to illness or any other reason.
+Discussion credit cannot be made up.
+Exams: Exams and Final Exam (75%) Exams will be taken in person but may have some online components.
+Exams are not cumulative; however, material builds on prior knowledge.
+The Final exam IS cumulative!
+Exams may be entirely multiple choice or have short answer, essay, or matching questions in addition.
+Exams will be graded using Gradescope (see e-mail for registration instructions).

-To reward improvement and to accommodate an exam absence, your Exams contribution to your course grade will be automatically calculated as the higher score between the two options listed here:
+To reward improvement and to accommodate an exam absence, your Exams contribution to your course grade will be automatically calculated to drop your lowest midterm score: